-The 1891 census sees the family living at Caedia, Overton, Flintshire, head of the household being Edward Groom, 26, a Farmer who had been born in Ellesmere, Salop.
+The 1891 census records Arthur living with his family at a farm called Caedia in Overton, Flintshire.
+Head of the household was Edward G Studley 26, a Farmer who had been born in Ellesmere, Salop.
 His wife Mary Elizabeth, 25 had been born in Wrexham, Denbighshire.
-Their children, Arthur,3, Lilian*, 2, and Thomas, 7 months old had all been born in Overton.
-There were 4 servants in the household, including a 13 year old Nurse, born in Liverpool, Lancashire.
+Their listed children were Arthur,3, Lilian 2, and Thomas, 7 months.
+All three had been born in Overton.
+There were 4 servants in the household.
+Two men worked on the farm.
+One was a Wagonner and the other a Cowman.
+There were two female domestic servants including a 13 year old who was also designated as a nurse.

 In 1895, Arthur’s mother Mary Elizabeth died.
 (WrexhamVol.
 11b, Page 195).
 It has not yet proved possible to locate her husband Edward G Studley or Lillian on the 1901 census.
 The two boys however, have been recorded in different locations.

 In 1901, the census recorded that Arthur was living at his Grandfather’s farm in Dunstan, Overton.
 Head of the household was widower Thomas Studley a 57 year old Farmer.
 His son Herbert was 30 and his 13 year old Grandson Arthur was a Scholar.
 There were a number of servants both in the house and on the farm.
 (Housekeeper, Housemaid, General farm Labourer, Teamster and a Cattleman).
 Arthur’s brother Thomas was living at a different address in Whitchurch Road Bangor (on Dee) with his paternal Aunt Margaret E Williams and her husband Thomas Williams who was a Butcher.